 Aberdare National Park

-Given the vast array of wildlife to be found in Kenya, it should be little surprise it is often referred to as the best safari destination in the world, so in coming here you'll be able to glimpse creatures that you have previously only ever seen on nature documentaries.
+Given the vast array of wildlife to be found on holidays to Kenya, it should be little surprise it is often referred to as the best safari destination in the world, so in coming here you'll be able to glimpse creatures that you have previously only ever seen on nature documentaries.

 Visit the Aberdare National Park and you can be certain of seeing some captivating creatures.
 Buffalos, black rhinos and baboons all call the park home, as do hundreds of species of birds, including the golden-winged sunbird.